-Legal employers tend to view any time spent paralegalling favourably as it demonstrates a commitment to the profession and enables candidates to gain industry insight and experience.
-“A major factor in getting my training contract was that I could talk about my responsibilities as a paralegal: attending court, going to client meetings, drafting documents,” one trainee source told us.
+Legal employers tend to view any time spent paralegalling favourably as it demonstrates a commitment to the profession and enables candidates to gain industry insight and experience.“A major factor in getting my training contract was that I could talk about my responsibilities as a paralegal: attending court, going to client meetings, drafting documents,” one trainee source told us.
+“I've had way more interviews for training contracts since I started paralleling,” our City paralegal source told us.
 What's more, the job remains a valuable position in its own right.
 It's a good idea to take into account factors such as a firm's size and number of trainees when making applications – a smaller trainee intake often means you'll get to see much better quality work.
 And it's not just wannabe solicitors who should consider a stint paralegaling, either: some recruitment agencies now specialise in putting pre-qualification barristers in paralegal positions.

 Paralegals who have completed the LPC can now qualify as solicitors without undergoing a formal training contract.

 A new way to get paralegal experience is through a platform called F-LEX which offers the chance to gain work experience while studying.
-The platform hooks-up vetted students with law firms that have ad-hoc demand for paralegal work.
-This allows a student to find work from half a day up to a week, fitting it around their study.
+The platform hooks up vetted students with law firms that have ad hoc demand for paralegal work.
+This allows a student to find work from half a day up to a week, fitting it around their studies.